amelieagagnon/amelieagagnon.github.io/index.md

 I am a Demographer and Senior Programme Specialist (Data and Evidence) in the Technical Cooperation team at UNESCO’s International Institute for Educational Planning (IIEP).

 I lead the design and implementation of tools, guidelines, methodologies, and data analytics work to improve educational planning and management in Member States.
-I am the alternate UNESCO Representative to the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM), and have  published a few reports on the use of geospatial data in educational planning, on spatialized school-age population estimates, travel time to school, etc.
+I am the alternate UNESCO Representative to the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM), and Vice-Chair of the UN Geospatial Network, and have  published a few reports on the use of geospatial data in educational planning, on spatialized school-age population estimates, travel time to school, etc.

 Before joining IIEP, I worked at the UNESCO Institute for Statistics, covering the Latin America and the Caribbean education survey, and Statistics Canada within the Canadian Research Data Centre Network in Saskatchewan.